ralfw/TDDaiymiByExample/Examples/PriorityQueue.md

 ## Test Cases

 * Enqueue into empty queue
+* Peek into empty queue = Exception!
-* Peek
+* Peek into non-empty queue
 * Dequeue single
+* Dequeue from empty queue = Exception!
 * Count single
 * Enqueue with same priority
 * Dequeue multiple
 * Count multiple
 * Clear
-* Enqueue with different priorities but in order
+* Enqueue with different priorities but in reverse order
-* Enqueue with different priorities but not in order
+* Enqueue with different priorities but in no order